94, Farewell now, go on

 "For many flower-crowns of violets

-And roses – crocuses, too, together with
+And roses – crocuses, too, twined with

 Reed-stalks – beside me you'd put on;